What is a mortgage shortfall?

 If we decide you’re being treated unfairly over a mortgage shortfall, there’s a range of things we might suggest such as telling the lender to adjust the amount you owe, to set up a fair repayment arrangement based on your current money situation, or in some cases to stop seeking repayment from you entirely.

-We might tell them to pay you compensation for any trouble or upset they’ve caused.
+We might tell them to pay you compensation for any distress or inconvenience they’ve caused.

 'It's not fair that the amount I owe has gone up'